syncfusion-content/wpf-docs/wpf/SfChart/Axis.md

 <tr>
 <td>
 Interval</td><td>
-Gets or sets the double that represents the interval between the labels.</td></tr>
+Gets or sets the double value that represents the interval between the labels.</td></tr>
 <tr>
 <td>
 Minimum</td><td>
-Gets or sets the double that represents the Minimum value for the Axis.</td></tr>
+Gets or sets the double value that represents the Minimum value for the Axis.</td></tr>
 <tr>
 <td>
 Maximum</td><td>
-Gets or sets the double that represents the Maximum value for the Axis.</td></tr>
+Gets or sets the double value that represents the Maximum value for the Axis.</td></tr>
 <tr>
 <td>
 RangePadding</td><td>